Overview

 Self-funded Health Plans

-Technically speaking, self-insured employers pay for claims out of pocket when they arise as opposed to paying a predetermined premium to a carrier for a small group plan.
+Technically speaking, self-insured employers pay for claims out of pocket when they arise instead of paying a predetermined premium to a carrier for a small group plan.

 The benefits of this type of plan are that it's more customizable to your workforce, you have control over the health plan reserves so you can maximize your interest income, it’s more affordable per enrolled employee than a traditional plan, there's no pre-funding of health coverage, and you aren't subject to state health insurance premium taxes (usually around 2 to 3%).